Welcome to the section of this site where you can find out

 any parishioner would feel welcome at a Parish Council meeting

-but would respect that the Council does have business to
+and would respect that the Council does have business to

 deal with, during which time public debates are not permitted.